 What Ward am I in?

-You can find this information on our Governing Body page.
+You can find this information as well as which councilmembers represent you on our Ward Boundaries page.

 Where do I vote?
 What Ward, District Precinct am I in?

 Go to the Johnson County Election Office website or call 913.782.3441 to obtain this information.

 How do I register to vote?

 Are licenses required for my animals?
 How do I register them?